J. K. Rowling: Publishing Harry Potter

 Rowling received the news that the US rights were being auctioned at the Bologna Children's Book Fair.
 To her surprise and delight, Scholastic Corporation bought the rights for $105,000.
 She bought a flat in Edinburgh with the money from the sale.
 Arthur A. Levine, head of the imprint at Scholastic, pushed for a name change.
 He wanted Harry Potter and the School of Magic; as a compromise Rowling suggested Harry Potter and the Sorcerer's Stone.
 Sorcerer's Stone was released in the United States in September 1998.
 It was not widely reviewed, but the reviews it received were generally positive.
 Sorcerer's Stone became a New York Times bestseller by December.

 The next three books in the series were released in quick succession between 1998 and 2000, each selling millions of copies.
-When Harry Potter and the Order of the Phoenix had not appeared by 2002, rumours circulated that Rowling was suffering writer's block.
+Due to the delay of Harry Potter and the Order of the Phoenix in 2002, rumours circulated that Rowling had writer's block.
 Rowling denied these rumours, stating the 896-page book took three years to write because of its length.
 It was published in June 2003, selling millions of copies on the first day.
 Harry Potter and the Half-Blood Prince was released two years later in July 2005, again selling millions of copies on the first day.
 The series ended with Harry Potter and the Deathly Hallows, published in July 2007.

+Rowling launched Pottermore in 2011 which served as the publisher for Harry Potter e-books and audiobooks (which Rowling had reserved the sole rights to).
+Until 2015, sales could only be fulfilled through Pottermore, bypassing other marketing formats.
+In 2015 the site moved to a more traditional content model, and Rowling allowed digital sales to transition to an industry standard open-commerce model.